gageb3/JobList/README.md

 The app supports status updates and follow-up reminders.
 Users can search, filter, and view progress through a simple dashboard with stored data in a database.
 The system includes an endpoint, API documentation, and a live deployment accessible to users.

 ## KM
+- The Job Tracker App helps users keep all of their job search information in one organized place.
+It turns scattered notes, emails, and lists into an easy-to-use system where users can see what jobs they have applied for, track updates, and remember follow-ups. <br>
+- This will save time by cutting out repetitive tasks like checking multiple sites or retyping the same details.
+The app helps users stay on top of their job search, avoid missing deadlines, and make better decisions using organized information.

 ## LINKS
 * [Wiki](https://github.com/gageb3/JobList/wiki)